 For example, if you use GoDaddy's DNS settings, visitors will reach GoDaddy's servers when using your domain name.
-If you change those settings to another company, visitors will reach that company when they use your domain name.
+If you change those settings to user another company's servers, visitors will reach them instead of us when visiting your domain.

 DNS can be confusing.
-It's made up of many different elements which control different aspects of your domain name.
+It's made up of many different elements that control different aspects of your domain name.
 Here's a quick explanation of each one:

-However, if your website is hosted by another company, sometimes you'll need to use their nameservers.
+However, if your website is hosted by another company, sometimes they will provide nameservers you need to point to instead.

 You can also use A Records to point subdomains (for example subdomain.coolexample.com) to a server's IP address.

 |CNAME||CNAMEs point your subdomains to another server using a server name, like server1.godaddy.com.

 Most domain names have many CNAMEs.

 Unlike A Records, CNAMEs cannot use IP addresses.